BigBIueWhale/ollama_load_balancer/README.md

 - **In-memory cluster state:** installed models per server, loaded models per server, KV cache type per server, capability tier per server, speed tier per server
 - **Intercept `GET /api/tags` and `GET /v1/models`:** Respond directly with aggregated data (union of all models across all servers) instead of proxying to random server
 - **Parse inference requests:** Extract `model` field from JSON body of `/api/chat`, `/api/generate`, `/v1/chat/completions` requests
-- **Filter candidates before selection:** Apply model availability + KV cache + capability + hot model + speed filters to candidate pool before choosing server
+- **Filter candidates before selection:** Apply the 8-step sequential hierarchy: availability → model availability → reliability → capability tier → KV cache compatibility → hot model (only if we don't need to convert KV cache type) → speed → CLI order fallback
 - **Continue using runtime failure tracking:** Inference failures demote servers to `Unreliable` regardless of API health status
 - **CLI arguments:** New format: `--server "URL=NAME[capability=0-100,speed=0-100]"` where capability and speed are optional parameters embedded in the server string (both default to 0 if omitted). `--kv-q8 <model-name>` flag (repeatable) to specify models requiring 8-bit KV cache quantization.
+It's highly recommended to place the highest amount of servers at the lowest capability tier, because if you have (for example) only one server at the lowest capability tier, that's likely to cause that same poor low-tiered server to be converted back and forth between `KV_CACHE_TYPE` and models being constantly unloaded to switch models.
+This low tier is designed to serve the masses, to relieve the load- so take that into account.
-- **Documentation:** Update `--help` output and README with full selection hierarchy explanation and example scenarios
+- **Documentation:** Update `--help` output and README with full selection hierarchy explanation and reasoning + incentives + vision behind all this stuff.

 ## Research